Cassano d'Adda: Civil buildings

-It is a nineteenth-century architecture with its façade looking on the Belvedere.
+It is a nineteenth-century building with its façade looking onto the Belvedere.
 According to the Status Animarum, it seems that the palace had not been built yet in 1833, even though the Berva family had already bought the lands.
 It is one of the most majestic architectures of the town.
-On the opposite side of the Belvedere, the palace borders with the block of flats built into the Lega Lombarda square; one can even access Saint Denis square through a courtyard and, therefore, Vittorio Veneto street.
+On the opposite side of the Belvedere, the palace borders the block of flats built into the Lega Lombarda square; one can even access Saint Denis square through a courtyard and, therefore, Vittorio Veneto street.
 It currently houses the headquarters of the local band, of the ALS, of the ANA (the Italian association of alpine soldiers) and hosts several cultural and artistic initiatives.
 The first floor of the palace is decorated with refined frescoes.